2 Months Full Time Or

 If you are serious about your career, we are serious about helping you get there!

 The average pass rate for the 1 Year course is 85% of students.

 The Keyline learning environment is very unique compared to conventional tertiary institutions.

 Our students are not just a ‘filled seat’, but are taken under our wing who we get to know well and want to see succeed in the industry.

 We are sincerely driven in this quest and our commitment to our students is only limited by their commitment to themselves

 The learning process is unconventional and students don’t spend hours having to listen to and absorb chapters of theory, but are rather constantly stimulated by a fun and real world practical application teaching format, which ensures the course keeps their enthusiasm and interest all the way through to exams and portfolios.

 Sounds too good to be true?
 Well, no career is a walk in the park, but it is amazing what the course can do for you with a little bit of effort and a healthy dollop of enthusiasm!

-The course fee includes the supply of all stationary requirements, bags, books, support notes on a free 10 inch tablet and demo software.
+The course fee includes the supply of all stationary requirements, bags, books, support notes and demo software.